getify/Functional-Light-JS/manuscript/ch5.md

 In both cases, `PI` and `bar` are not part of the state of the program.
 They're fixed, non-reassigned references.
 If they don't change throughout the program, we don't have to worry about tracking them as changing state.
 As such, they don't harm our readability.
 And they cannot be the source of bugs related to variables changing in unexpected ways.

-**Note:** The use of `const` above does not, in my opinion, make the case that `PI` is absolved as a side cause; `var PI` would lead to the same conclusion.
+**Note:** The use of `const` here does not, in my opinion, make the case that `PI` is absolved as a side cause; `var PI` would lead to the same conclusion.
 The lack of reassigning `PI` is what matters, not the inability to do so.
-We'll discuss `const` in a later chapter.
+We'll discuss `const` in Chapter 6.

 #### Randomness

 You may never have considered it before, but randomness is a side cause.
 A function that uses `Math.random()` cannot have predictable output based on its input.
-So any code that generates unique random IDs/etc will by definition be considered reliant on the program's side causes.
+So any code that generates unique random IDs/etc. will by definition be considered reliant on the program's side causes.

 In computing, we use what's called pseudo-random algorithms for generation.
 Turns out true randomness is pretty hard, so we just kinda fake it with complex algorithms that produce values that seem observably random.
 These algorithms calculate long streams of numbers, but the secret is, the sequence is actually predictable if you know the starting point.
 This starting point is referred to as a seed.

 Some languages let you specify the seed value for the random number generation.
 If you always specify the same seed, you'll always get the same sequence of outputs from subsequent "pseudo-random number" generations.
-This is incredibly useful for testing purposes, for example, but incredibly dangerous for real world application usage.
+This is incredibly useful for testing purposes, for example, but incredibly dangerous for real-world application usage.

 In JS, the randomness of `Math.random()` calculation is based on an indirect input, because you cannot specify the seed.
 As such, we have to treat built-in random number generation as a side cause.

 ### I/O Effects

-The most common (and essentially unavoidable) form of side cause/effect is I/O (input/output).
+The most common (and essentially unavoidable) form of side cause/effect is input/output (I/O).
 A program with no I/O is totally pointless, because its work cannot be observed in any way.
 Useful programs must at a minimum have output, and many also need input.
 Input is a side cause and output is a side effect.

 The typical input for the browser JS programmer is user events (mouse, keyboard), and for output is the DOM.
 If you work more in Node.js, you may more likely receive input from, and send output to, the file system, network connections, and/or the `stdin`/`stdout` streams.